vnijs/radiant/sub/README_dev.md

 <iframe width="640" height="375" src="https://www.youtube.com/embed/NEPSFiHH_dw" frameborder="0" allowfullscreen></iframe>

 You can create a launcher on your Desktop to start Radiant by typing `launcher("analytics")` in the R-console and pressing return.
+Again, enter either "base", "quant", "marketing" or "analytics" depending on the app you want to use.
 A file called `radiant.bat` (windows) or `radiant.command` (mac) will be created that you can double-click to start Radiant in your default browser.
 The `launcher` command will also create a file called `update_radiant.bat` (windows) or `update_radiant.command` (mac) that you can double-click to update Radiant to the latest release.

 When Radiant starts you will see data on diamond prices.
 To close the application click the <i title='Power off' class='fa fa-power-off'></i> icon in the navigation bar and then click `Stop`.
 The Radiant process will stop and the browser window will close (Chrome) or gray-out.